alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 - Scripts:
   - [start.js](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/scripts/start.js)

 When we run `yarn start` the script/start.js starts a Webpack dev server on our machine.
 After, when we navigate to localhost:300X Webpack dev server will return static HTML and a bundle.js that contains the JS of the app.
-In this post I refer to port 300X as the port CRA has found available to run the WebpackDevServer.
+In this post, I refer to port 300X as the port CRA has found available to run the WebpackDevServer.

 Webpack is watching the source code of the app, so everytime you edit and save any code the `compiler` compiles the app.
 When that happens, Webpack dev server sends a message to the browser via websocket to say 'there is a new version of the UI' so it can be updated.
 This way CRA enables a good dev experience.